Pacific Northwest Vegetable Extension Group

 Pacific Northwest Weed Management Handbook.
 A quick and ready reference of weed control practices used in various cropping systems or site/situations in Oregon, Washington, and Idaho.

-Plant Population Evaluations of Processing Sweet Corn in the Columbia Basin.
+Plant Population Evaluations of Processing Sweet Corn in the Columbia Basin (PDF).
 This trial was conducted to provide information about the effects of plant population density on three sweet corn hybrids grown in the Columbia Basin.

 Vegetable Crop Advisory Team Alert.
 Michigan State University’s IPM vegetable newsletter.